AU-Mark/PS-PasswordExpiryNotification/README.md

 ***

 #### SMTPGRAPH
+**The SMTPGRAPH method sends email from an existing mailbox.
+This can be a user licensed or shared mailbox, but it has to be a real mailbox that exists in the tenant.**

 > This method will allow the script to send emails using the Graph API with application permissions.
 A guide to configuring the app registration to get the Tenant ID, Client/App ID, and Client Secret is linked below.
 >
 > ⚠️ Mail.ReadWrite permission is also required when the size of email is above 4MB.